spion/genny/README.md

 yield* innerGenerator3(resume.gen());
 ```

-This results with CPU overhead of approximately 500% and the memory overhead
+This results with CPU overhead of approximately 500% and memory overhead
-of approx 40%
+of approximately 40%

 # more